 - Random Smile Project

-In the last six years we have donated thousands of dollars to the Random Smile Project (RSP) as we are pleased with their mission.
+In the last eight years we have donated thousands of dollars to the Random Smile Project (RSP) as we are pleased with their mission.

 RSP provides a bridge of support to people going through difficult times.
 Families in need are provided with clothing, groceries, books, and toys through a network of local support.
 Accessibility options for those in need are supplied through their construction and renovation projects like wheelchair ramps, handicap bathroom conversions and home repair.
 They also award the unsung heroes in our community who put themselves second and others in need before them.
 They inspire volunteerism in the youth of our community through scholarships, playground initiatives and school outreach programs.
 Through these efforts RSP promotes the spirit of giving and receiving that reflects the greater good of what a community really is.